-Employer: None for the interim phase; 0.5% of payroll for the permanent phase.
+Employer: 0.5% of payroll.

-Government: The National Insurance Board's Medical Benefits Branch pays the total cost, up to B\$20 million, for the interim phase; covers any deficit for the permanent phase.
+Government: The National Insurance Board's Medical

+Benefits Branch covers any deficit.

-Unemployment benefit: The insured must be unemployed and must not receive other insurance or assistance benefits other than disability or survivor benefits.
-In the interim phase, the insured must have at least 40 weeks of paid contributions, including at least 26 weeks of paid or credited contributions in the year before unemployment began or in any contribution year since 2003, or 13 weeks of paid or credited contributions in the 26 weeks before unemployment began.
-In the permanent phase, the insured must have at least 52 weeks of paid contributions, including at least 20 weeks of paid or credited contributions in the 40 weeks before unemployment began, or 7 weeks of paid or credited contributions in the 13 weeks before unemployment began.
+Unemployment benefit: The insured must have at least 52 weeks of paid contributions, including 13 weeks of paid or credited contributions in the 26 weeks before unemployment began, and seven weeks of paid or credited contributions in the 13 weeks before unemployment began.

-In the permanent phase, once the maximum benefit duration has been reached (13 weeks in any 52-week period), the insured person must wait 52 weeks to be eligible for another claim.
+Once the maximum benefit duration has been reached (13 weeks in any 52-week period), the insured person must wait 52 weeks to be eligible for another claim.